 With a shift in borrowers toward the FHA, the condominium market has been affected, with FHA approved condos growing notably in value.

 In terms of condominiums, the majority of buyers are making a first time home purchase.
-As a result, many have not saved a sufficient 20% down payment amount to warrant securing a conventional mortgage loan without private mortgage insurance.
-Instead, these first time homebuyers opt for FHA loans, which can finance up to 96.5% of the total loan value.
+As a result, many have not saved a sufficient 20 percent down payment amount to warrant securing a conventional mortgage loan without private mortgage insurance.
+Instead, these first time homebuyers opt for FHA loans, which can finance up to 96.5 percent of the total loan value.
 However, in order to purchase an FHA approved Condo, the condo must first have been approved by the Federal Housing Administration; this rule does not have any exceptions.

-By losing the majority of buyers due to a technicality, homeowners with condos not approved by the FHA will only find buyers who are investors, searching for the cheapest deals, a small minority of first-time homebuyers with a 20% down payment, and a small portion of retired borrowers hoping to buy down.
+By losing the majority of buyers due to a technicality, homeowners with condos not approved by the FHA will only find buyers who are investors, searching for the cheapest deals, a small minority of first time homebuyers with a 20 percent down payment, and a small portion of retired borrowers hoping to buy down.
 Consequently, FHA-approved condos can be purchased from a significantly wider range of borrowers, making the demand higher and pushing the value upward.

 The Federal Housing Administration is a federal assistance program which was created in 1934 to mitigate the adverse effects of the Great Depression, providing citizens with access to affordable loans and consequently the means to purchase a home.
 Since its initiation, the FHA has helped to finance over 34 million homes, and FHA loans remain popular today.
 With additional fees for conventional loans, FHA mortgages have become the optimal choice for first time homebuyers.
 In fact, 2010 measurements indicated that FHA loans comprised roughly 40 percent of all mortgage home purchases, rising drastically since before the mortgage market downturn.